elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/kubernetes-ui.md

 If you followed the [Install Prerequisites](../setup/) steps of this documentation, you have probably installed the `oidc-login` plugin to `kubectl` via `krew`.
 If so, Lens will not be able to find it.
 That makes Lens fail to authenticate via Dex, the OpenID Connect provider in Compliant Kubernetes.

-Running the following command makes the `oidc-login` plugin findable by Lens:
+You have two options for making the `oidc-login` plugin findable by Lens:

+1. Edit `~/.profile` and add:

+        if [ -d "$HOME/.krew/bin" ] ; then
+            PATH="$HOME/.krew/bin:$PATH"
+        fi

+2. Run the following command:

 ```bash
 sudo ln -s ~/.krew/bin/kubectl-oidc_login /usr/local/bin